rithmac07/Audra/README.md

 - [x] Color contrast meets **AA requirements** in both dark and light mode
 - [x] _Font Scaling_ supported through Large Text toggle in Profile
 - [x] _Reduce Motion_ toggle for users sensitive to animation
-- [x] _Screen Flas_h toggle can be disabled for photosensitive users
+- [x] _Screen Flash_ toggle can be disabled for photosensitive users
 - [x] Designed for compatibility with **VoiceOver** and **TalkBack** screen readers

 ---